SA sodium ascorbate

 General care of the child

 Watch the child carefully throughout the day, and write down everything, including how you are feeling.
-If the child feels hot, go ahead take the temperature.
+If the child feels hot, go ahead and take the temperature.
 Under no circumstances use cough suppressants of any kind, or acetaminophen, fever reducers, or cold medicines.
 Parents have been conditioned to fear fever, but fever is the body’s innate mechanism to deal with disease.

 However, know that whooping cough bacteria do not permeate into the blood and fevers are not usual in any phase of whooping cough.
 If the temperature is above normal, other infections should be considered.
 I have never seen an secondary infection in ascorbate treated children, but in conventionally treated people this can happen, most probably as a result of subclinical scurvy, white blood cell under-function, and antibiotic use which can skew the microbiome.